chenjiale-pku/starter-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
 role: Ph.D.
-Student in Operations Research
+Candidate in Operations Research

 # Organizations/Affiliations to show in About widget
 organizations: